-Using their CAEN Account, Engineering students have access to dedicated computers with the CAEN Lab Software Environment (CLSE) in many locations on campus.
+As an Engineering student, you have access to dedicated computers with the CAEN Lab Software Environment (CLSE) in many locations across campus.

 ITS campus computing sites provide access to workstations for use by all U-M students, with software installed for courses across various disciplines.

-Engineering students can access many CAEN lab services remotely from their personal computers, including logging into virtual lab computers to run the software and accessing online file storage, and printing.
+Engineering students can access many CAEN lab services remotely from personal computers, including logging into virtual lab computers to run the software and accessing online file storage.
 Note: Due to licensing restrictions, some software applications can only be accessed from on-campus computers.

 ITS manages the printing services in most student computing sites on campus.
-Students use a common University printing allocation to print in both the CAEN computer labs and the ITS Sites computer labs.
-Students can print from on-campus computers, or remotely from their personal computer or device.
+Students use a common University printing allocation to print in both the CAEN computer labs and the ITS computing sites.
+You can print from on-campus computers, or remotely from your personal computer or device.

 View Lectures Online

-CAEN’s Lecture Capture Service allows students access to online recordings of their course lectures.
+CAEN’s Lecture Recording Service allows you to access online recordings of your course lectures.
 You should check with your course instructor to see if your lectures will be recorded.

 Questions or Problems?